 Typically, in-person interviews and worksite tours are a crucial part of the healthcare recruiting cycle.
-Healthcare candidates need to understand what their day-to-day shifts will look like before they accept an offer, and that’s not just a priority for clinicians.
+Healthcare candidates need to understand what their day-to-day shifts will look like at specific healthcare facilities before they accept an offer, and that’s not just a priority for clinicians.
 Fortunately, hospitals and medical centers can safely continue these visits because they already have procedures in place to reduce risks of exposure to all manner of contagions.
-Amid this pandemic, healthcare recruiters may be reserving these in-person visits for the most serious of candidates, when in the past, they may have invited candidates at earlier stages of recruiting.
+Amid the pandemic, healthcare recruiters may be reserving these in-person visits for the most serious of candidates, when in the past, they may have invited passive candidates or applicants at earlier stages of recruiting.
 Reducing the number of candidates invited for in-person visits helps reduce risks, while saving time and allowing recruiters to focus on the most promising candidates.
 In the next era of healthcare recruiting, these visits will continue to be an essential component of the recruiting cycle, and recruiters may limit these visits further in an attempt to keep risks low and use their time more judiciously.

-Using technology to follow up with candidates
+Using Technology to Follow up with Candidates